London Film Festival, 2012-10-22

 Stories of Somali pirates hijacking ships and holding people hostage for months regularly make the news bulletins but rarely seem to make it to the big screen.
 Which is odd considering that foreigners waving guns about in front of frightened innocents’ faces is a staple of cinema.

 The writer/director, Tobias Lindholm, also has Borgen previous, and he’s working to his strengths.
 A Hijacking is a strongly procedural drama in which human interaction and the divination of character is the driver.
-It’s probably best to say right now that there’s no Steven Seagal Under Siege business, just in case you were hoping for some knock-off Die Hard with eyebrow-raised “I also cook” payoff dialogue.
+It’s probably best to say right now that there’s no Steven Seagal Under Siege business, just in case you were hoping for a knock-off Die Hard with eyebrow-raised “I also cook” payoff dialogue.

 The plot is simple.
 Out on the Indian Ocean a ship is preparing to head back home when it’s boarded by a gang of gun-happy pirates.
 With them they’ve brought a negotiator who can speak English.
 Back in Copenhagen company boss Peter Ludvigsen (Søren Malling) – a ball-breaking businessman with take-no-prisoners negotiating skills – is suddenly presented with a situation he has no experience of.
 Except, in his estimation, he has.
 He’s a deal-maker, after all.
-So, ignoring the advice of a specialist to get in a go-between who does this sort of thing for a living, Peter decides to go it alone and get his men out alive, but at a price that won’t hurt the company.
+So, ignoring advice to get in a go-between who does this sort of thing for a living, Peter decides to go it alone and get his men out alive, but at a price that won’t hurt the company.

 As I said, the film has a double focus – out on the high seas, where the ship’s cook Mikkel (Pilou Asbaek), an affable bear, is our increasingly faltering surrogate, and back at base, where Peter is trying to screw down the price without screwing up entirely.

 The double-focus procedural is a tricky act to pull off – Apollo 13 does it memorably, but most films that try it fail doubly.
-A Hijacking succeeds because it decides early on which of its two loci is key – and it’s the boardroom.
-This puts all concerned in familiar Borgen territory, of close personal drama, procedure and millimetre-precise acting, rather than running, gunplay and “move, move, move!” dialogue.
+A Hijacking succeeds because it decides early on which of its two locations is key – and it’s the boardroom.
+This puts all concerned in familiar Borgen territory, of personal drama, procedure and millimetre-precise acting, rather than running, gunplay and “move, move, move!” dialogue.

 There’s a parallel advisor/negotiator, out on the ship, a shifty Somali (possibly) named Omar who is all wide-eyed claims that he’s as much a hostage as the crew, that he’s a man brought in by the pirates to do a job.
 Whether he is or isn’t is one of the real masterstrokes of the film, and the acting of Abdihakin Asgar as Omar is also one of the film’s real joys – what a plausible silver-tongued piece of work he is.